nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_plvl.rst

 The Generic Power Level models allow remote control of power levels on a mesh device.
 Typical applications for the Generic Power Level model are heaters, fans and dimmer outlets.

-There are two Generic Power Level models:
+The following Generic Power Level models are supported:

 .. toctree::
    :maxdepth: 1